DGTL LIB

 THE VIRTUAL WORLDBUILDER

-In addition to headline performances, HNZLR also rendered stationary shots for live-stream composting, featuring secondary stages such as The Hive , Quinoa [Learning Kitchen], Compass [Beacon], and a vignetted outdoor space for additional programming such as cooking demos and conceptual seminars.
+Alongside the main-stage sequences, HNZLR produced stationary rendered plates for live-stream compositing, covering secondary environments such as The Hive, Quinoa (Learning Kitchen), Compass (Beacon), and a vignetted outdoor space supporting cooking demos and conceptual programming.

 OPTIMIZATION